scala/scala/test/benchmarks/README.md

 There are two types of classes in the source directory: those suffixed `Benchmark` and those suffixed `Runner`.
-The former are benchmarks that can be run directly using `jmh:run`;
+The former are benchmarks that can be run directly using `bench/jmh:run`;
-however, they are normally run from a corresponding class of the latter type, which is run using `jmh:runMain` (as described above).
+however, they are normally run from a corresponding class of the latter type, which is run using `bench/jmh:runMain` (as described above).
 This …`Runner` class is useful for setting appropriate JMH command options, and for processing the JMH results into files that can be read by other tools, such as Gnuplot.